extragood-io/jumpwire-docs/docs/deployments.md

 There are two platforms for running JumpWire today, with more being developed - AWS EC2 and container orchestrators.
 JumpWire publishes pre-built artifacts with all the necessary software for running JumpWire.
 This includes the execution engine, the JumpWire web portal, and data persistence.

-### PostgreSQL
+### PostgreSQL dependency

 JumpWire can plug into an existing instance of PostgreSQL for application data persistence.
 This includes definitions for [Flows](/docs/flows), [Manifests](/docs/manifests), and [Secrets](/docs/secrets), as well as the traces of every Flow execution. **Please note** this database is not primarily used to store event data directly.

-Using PostgreSQL is optional but recommended, as it provides the most durable persistence for the JumpWire application data.
 To enable PostgreSQL, all that is necessary is to provide host and connection details.
 The JumpWire application will use this configuration to automatically start with the PostgreSQL database being used for storage.

 ### AWS EC2